How To Use Essential Oils For Menopause Relief

 Combine any of these practices with your essential oils for menopause:

 - Regular massage therapy combined with essential oils for menopause can help relieve fatigue, anxiety and irritable feelings, and sore necks, shoulders, and backs, as well as increase energy and the ability to concentrate.
 Massage also encourages a positive body image and offers an opportunity for you to reconnect to your body and honor the changes you are experiencing.
 The type of massage is a personal preference.
 Some women like a deep massage, while others don't.
 Experiment and find what works best for you.
-Also consider other bodywork techniques, such as reflexology, acupressure, or reiki, for menopause help.
+Also consider other bodywork techniques, such as reflexology, acupressure, or reiki.

 - Use meditation to slow down, tune into your body and